divyashivankar0-source/AI-Project/README.md

 # AI-Project
-This is Sentiment analyzer project.
+This is a Sentiment analyzer project.